Penecruz/VAICOMPRO-Community/README.md

 VAICOMPRO Community 2.8.1.0 is not designed to be backwards compatible with DCS 2.7.X If you wish to continue using VAICOMPRO for DCS 2.7, please use Hollywood_315's final release and not VAICOMPRO Community.

+VAICOMPRO Community Edition will not pass the Integrity Check on Multiplayer Servers that require Pure Client Scripts.
+This is because VAICOMPRO adds lines to some of DCS World's core LUA files to enable it to function.
+Multiplayer Server administrators must enable Pure Client Scripts as an option as it is off by default.
+Very few Servers require Pure Client Scripts.
+This is something that only ED can change.

 DiCE: DCS Integrated Countermeasure Editor creates many functionality issues with VAICOMPRO Community, and it is recommended this be uninstalled before using VAICOMPRO Community.

-Flashing Comms Menu after DCS World update is a known issue and can be resolved with a lua reset, closing DCS and voiceAttack then launching VoiceAttack again prior to lainching DCS to generate DCS side files.
+Flashing Comms Menu after DCS World update is a known issue and can be resolved with a lua reset, closing DCS and voiceAttack then launching VoiceAttack again prior to launching DCS to generate DCS side files.

 ## Installation Instructions